replicatedhq/help-center/content/guides/kubernetes-with-ship/introduction.md

 {{< linked_headline "About This Guide" >}}

 This guide will walk you through the process of taking an existing Kubernetes application and packaging it so it can be distributed and managed with [Replicated Ship](https://www.replicated.com/ship).
-For this guide, we will walk through package and deliver a simple nginx application on Kubernetes.
+For this guide, we will package and deliver a simple nginx application on Kubernetes.
 While this is a trivial example, Ship is designed to support large complex applications and has native support for [Helm charts](https://helm.sh) and [Kustomize](https://kustomize.io).

 ### Looking for Ship Open Source?